Could You Have A Sunscreen Gene? Study Finds Your Skin May Have Natural SPF

 Here's what they found.

 When we bask in the sun, there is a certain molecule in our skin that helps soak up the sun's UVB rays and converts them into vitamin D. In doing so, this molecule acts as an internal SPF (sun protection factor) by protecting the skin from UV damage.
-Vitamin D, of course, is an essential vitamin for the body, as it helps manage inflammation, enhance bone health, and can even support the immune system.*
+Vitamin D, of course, is an essential vitamin for the body, as it helps manage inflammation1, enhance bone health2, and can even support the immune system3.*

 But here's the caveat: Baking in the sun for longer doesn't yield higher amounts of vitamin D—our skin molecules can only produce a certain level of the vitamin at a time.
 Once it reaches your body's quota (which looks different for everyone), any extra rays will cause sun damage.
 Sun damage, in turn, can trigger oxidative stress, premature aging, and a slew of other issues.
 This is why dermatologists are so adamant we stay smart about sun care.